Symmetry broken states in an ensemble of globally coupled pendulums: Regimes (2:1) and (1:1:1) stability analysis

 where

-Solution $\varphi_n^{+}$ corresponds to the $4 \pi$-periodic chimera regime, arising as a result of direct period doubling bifurcation from in-phase rotation $\phi(t)$.
-Similarly, solution $\varphi_n^{-}$ corresponds to $4 \pi$-periodic chimera regime, arising as a result of inverse period doubling bifurcation. }
+{Thus there are two $(2:1)$ solitary states.} Solution $\phi_m^{+}$ corresponds to the $4 \pi$-periodic regime, arising as a result of direct period doubling bifurcation from in-phase rotation $\phi(t)$ for $K=K_1$.
+Similarly, solution $\phi_m^{-}$ corresponds to $4 \pi$-periodic regime, arising as a result of inverse period doubling bifurcation for $K=K_2$.

-{ Further we study the stability of the obtained solutions $\varphi_n^{\pm}$.
-For this purpose we use the approach considered in the book \cite[p.~162-163]{LyapunovExponents}, which consists of the internal and external stability analysis.
+Further, using the method described in Section \ref{sec:ParametricInstability}, we study the stability of the obtained solutions $\phi_m^{\pm}$.
+For the internal stability (see Eq.~\eqref{eq:EqTildeEta}) of the first solution $\phi_m^{+}$ we obtain